 How can Empower Therapies help?

-I do not fix anybody – I provide you with knowledge about how your mind and body work, which thinking and behaviour patterns you are doing that are exacerbating your low mood and techniques that you can use yourself to fix these patterns yourself.
+I offer a course called The Switch which provides you with knowledge about how your mind and body work, which thinking and behaviour patterns you are doing that are exacerbating your low mood, which situations from your past might be causing your current depression feelings and which aspects of your lifestyle need to be changed to improve your wellbeing.
+For each of these categories, you learn techniques that you can use yourself to fix these patterns.
+I do not fix anybody – I teach you how to fix yourself.
 I have seen fantastic results for many people who had spent many years on anti-depressant medication and still felt miserable most of the time.

 How can you help yourself?

 There are many simple changes that you can make straight away that can start shifting your depression:

 In a fascinating study of 30 people diagnosed with clinical depression, 29 of them resolved their depression in just one month by doing just three things: